Tomas-Kuchta-FPV/Super-Cheap-2.4Ghz-Spectrum-Analyzer/readme.md

+# SpecLite 2.4

-# 2.4 GHz Spectrum Analyzer (Low-Cost Edition)
+**Super Cheap 2.4 GHz Spectrum Analyzer**

-This project aims to create the most affordable spectrum analyzer for 2.4 GHz frequencies.
+SpecLite 2.4 is an experimental project aiming to create the most affordable and accessible 2.4 GHz spectrum analyzer — built around the ESP32-C6 and a low-cost 2.8" TFT display.
+The goal is simple: make spectrum analysis on the 2.4 GHz ISM band easy, hackable, and cheap enough that anyone can build one.

 ## BOM